-Through the examination and interpretation of both quantitative and qualitative data, pre-service teachers will consider the effectiveness of school structures and policy, curriculum, lesson planning, pedagogy, assessment practices and standardised testing in providing support for students from different social contexts, including students with disabilities, students from diverse socio - cultural backgrounds, and Aboriginal and Torres Strait Islander students.
-Pre-service teachers will reflect on different approaches to enact change, communicating findings to colleagues, students, parents and interested members of the community.
+Through the examination and interpretation of both quantitative and qualitative data, pre-service teachers will consider the effectiveness of school structures, policy and procedures; curriculum, lesson planning and pedagogy; assessment practices and standardised testing; in providing support for students from different social contexts, including students with disabilities, students from diverse socio-cultural backgrounds, and Aboriginal and Torres Strait Islander students.
+Pre-service teachers will reflect on different approaches to enact change and communicate findings to colleagues, students, parents and interested members of the community.

 |1.||Critically engage and examine educational and social data to evaluate the effectiveness of teaching programs and improvement of school systems and teaching practices to improve student learning;|